minio/docs/source/security/ad-ldap-external-identity-management/external-authentication-with-ad-ldap-identity-provider.rst

       - :mc-conf:`identity_ldap group_search_filter <identity_ldap.group_search_filter>`

       See the :mc-conf:`identity_ldap` reference documentation for more information on these settings.
+The
-The :ref:`` tutorial includes complete instructions on setting these variables.
+      :ref:`minio-authenticate-using-openid-generic` tutorial includes complete
+      instructions on setting these variables.

 .. toctree::